From election to COVID, 9/11 conspiracies cast a long shadow | WTOP

 Thousands of videos focus on conspiracy theories.
 That is a lot, but the grandfather of modern conspiracy theories has been outpaced by the upstarts: A Google search of “9/11 conspiracy theory” turns up more than 8 million results, while a search for “COVID conspiracy theory” turns up more than three times that.

-Tech companies say they have done what they can to limit the spread of false information about 9/11.
+Tech companies say they do what they can to limit the spread of false information about 9/11.
 YouTube has added links to authoritative sources to some 9/11-related videos.
-Facebook says it has added fact checks to several viral hoaxes about 9/11, including one that the Pentagon was struck by a missile and not a plane.
+Facebook says it has added fact checks to viral hoaxes about 9/11, including one that the Pentagon was struck by a missile and not a plane.

-For many younger Americans who came of age after 9/11, the internet is the first place they go for information on the event.
-Sept.
-11 isn’t taught consistently in schools; some districts require it while others brush over it or ignore it completely.

-False claims about the attacks often come up at the National Sept.
-11 Memorial and Museum, which offers educational services to visitors and school children across the country.
-Such instances are an opportunity to talk about the facts of what did happen, and the many investigations that followed, according to Megan Jones, senior director of educational programs at the memorial.

-“We have a generation now with no memory of 9/11, so it’s important to share the stories of what happened,” Jones says.

 Bogus claims about the Sept.
-11 attacks never posed the threat now ascribed to misinformation about COVID-19 or the 2020 U.S. elections.
-But even proponents of 9/11 conspiracy theories say questions about what happened primed the pump for the distrust and anxiety behind today’s conspiracy theories.
+11 attacks never posed the threat ascribed to misinformation about COVID-19 or the 2020 U.S. elections.
+But even proponents of 9/11 conspiracy theories say questions about what happened helped create today’s environment of distrust and anxiety.

 “The danger is, once you have that distrust of authority and government, it’s a dangerous place to be,” says Matt Campbell, a British citizen whose brother died in the World Trade Center on 9/11.
-Campbell believes the towers came down after a controlled demolition, and is seeking a new inquest in the UK that would review his brother’s death.
+Campbell believes the towers came down after a controlled demolition, and is seeking a new inquest into his brothers’ death in the UK.

-“If you think everything they’re telling you is a lie, then you just switch off: ‘Could be true, might not be true, whatever,’” Campbell says.

-On the grand scale, such the distrust the underlies such beliefs can become dangerous when they begin to divide a society, or when they are exploited by a political leader or an outside adversary.
+On the grand scale, such the distrust the underlies such beliefs can become dangerous when they begin to divide a society, or when they are exploited by a political leader like Donald Trump, Fenster says.

 “Usually it is the case that the people who feel they are being excluded from power who are committed to conspiracy theories,” Fenster says.
 “What’s different this time is that it was the party that was in power — the party that had the White House — that was the main broadcaster of conspiracy theories.”